 The Virtual Reality Surgery Simulator (VRSS) project is led by an international, multidisciplinary team from King’s College London, Southern Methodist University, the University of North Carolina at Chapel Hill, the University of Texas Southwestern Medical Center, and the University of Zambia.
 The team includes experts in cancer surgery, gynecologic oncology, global health, instructional design, video game design, and more.
 Here are some of the team members:

 Dr. Eric G. Bing is a professor of global health in the Department of Applied Physiology and Wellness in the Annette Caldwell Simmons School of Education and Human Development and in the Department of Anthropology in Dedman College of Humanities and Sciences at SMU.
 He serves as Founding Director of the SMU Center for Global Health Impact and the SMU Institute for Leadership Impact.

 Tony Cuevas, Ph.D

-Dr. Tony Cuevas is a clinical professor in the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University and director of the Teacher Development Studio focusing on instructional design for Augmented Reality and Virtual Reality in education.
+Dr. Tony Cuevas is Assistant Dean for Technology & Innovation and a Clinical Professor in the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University.
+He also serves as Director of the Teacher Development Studio, focusing on instructional design for augmented reality and virtual reality in education.